-Senator Inhofe is the senior Senator from Oklahoma and a member of the Republican Party.
-He is former chairman (2003 to 2007) and currently a ranking minority member of the Senate Committee on Environment and Public Works.
+Senator James (Jim) Inhofe is the senior senator from Oklahoma and a member of the Republican Party.
+He is a ranking majority member and former Chairman of the Senate Committee on Environment and Public Works. ,

-In 2003, the Natural Resources Defense Council noted that Inhofe "scored zero with the League of Conservation Voters since 1997, was the only senator to oppose Everglades restoration, and once compared the Environmental Protection Agency to the Gestapo.”
+In 2003, the Natural Resources Defense Council reported Inhofe had scored zero with the League of Conservation Voters since 1997 and “was the only senator to oppose Everglades restoration, and once compared the Environmental Protection Agency to the Gestapo.”

 Stance on Climate Change

 December 8, 2016

 In his speech at the “At the Crossroads III: Energy and Climate Policy Summit,” put on by the Heritage Foundation and Texas Public Policy Foundation, Inhofe declared:

 “One of the smartest things the other side did is when they got rid of, they quit talking about, global warming and started talking about climate change.
 Don’t get caught in that trap.
 I’ve had to say this on the senate floor many times: That climate is changing.
 I mean, look at archaeologically, spiritually, scientifically.
 Climate always changes.
 Don’t put yourself in a category where they disqualify you for that reason.”